 • build with nature and treat trees and woodlands as vital infrastructure, not optional extras.

 Help ensure the Planning and Infrastructure Bill doesn’t cost the earth.
-Use our simple template to urge your MP to protect irreplaceable habitats and treat them as vital national infrastructure.
+Use our simple template to urge your MP to demand assurances that the bill will maintain the vital environmental safeguards nature needs.

 Sunsets over a carpet of bluebells at Micheldever Wood